giladghgh/hello-world/README.md

 ## Briefing

-#### Installation

-If applicable and unsimplified, state key instructions and information regarding the download of this project.
+If needs be, state key instructions and information regarding the download of this project.

 #### Dependencies